gdtroszak/cliche/README.md

       --footer <FOOTER>  Path to the site's footer [default: footer.md] --style <STYLE>    Path to the site's stylesheet [default: style.css] -o, --output <OUTPUT>  Site output directory.
-Will be created if it doesn't already exist [default: _site] -h, --help             Print help
+Will be created if it doesn't already exist [default: _site] --domain <DOMAIN>  The domain of the site, used for generating full URLs in the sitemap.
+If not provided, a sitemap will not be generated
+  -h, --help             Print help
   -V, --version          Print version
 ```